Hamilton Ontario, Canada Travel Guide

 Hamilton has well-equipped facilities: Hamilton The Public hospital, Juravinski Hospital, McMaster Children's Hospital.
 Walk-in clinics are available for non-emergencies.

-Dial 911 for police, fire, or ambulance.
-This is a free call from any phone.
+Dial 911 in a police emergency, fire, or ambulance.
+This is a complimentary call from any phone.
 Clearly express your location and the crisis.

 Stay informed about potential hazards.